jakeoid/shiritori-san-discord-bot/README.md

 ##Installation

-Quick note, you need to have Python 3.5+ to use this bot.
-And a basic knowledge of how to use Git.
+As a standard, when you go to run the bot you will need to have atleast Python 3 as any version prior isnt supported by `discord.py`, the library in which this Discord Bot was created in.
+I apologise for any inconvenience that this may cause.

 1. Duplicate my sourcecode.
 ```git clone https://github.com/jakeoid/shiritori-san-discord-bot.git shiritori-san -b master```